shinsenter/php/src/php/with-apache.md

 ## Introduction

-Built on top of [our PHP Docker images](https://hub.docker.com/r/shinsenter/php), these images allow easy tuning of PHP and PHP-FPM settings through environment variables, eliminating the need to rebuild images when changing configurations.
+Our PHP Docker images, available on [Docker Hub](https://hub.docker.com/r/shinsenter/php), are designed for easy configuration of PHP and PHP-FPM settings via environment variables.
+This approach eliminates the need to rebuild images when making configuration changes.

-These images also include the latest version of [Composer](https://getcomposer.org), allowing you to get started with your projects faster without additional installation.
+These images also come with the latest version of [Composer](https://getcomposer.org), enabling you to start projects quickly without additional installations.

 ## Usage